Nursing and midwifery

 District nurses visit people in their own homes or in residential care homes, providing care for patients and supporting family members.

-As well as providing direct patient care, district nurses also have a teaching role, working with patients to enable them to care for themselves or with family members teaching them how to give care to their relatives.
+As well as providing direct patient care, district nurses also have a teaching role, working with patients to help them to care for themselves or with family members teaching them how to give care to their relatives.

 The role of the health visitor is about the promotion of health and the prevention of illness in all age groups.
 As a health visitor, you will carry out a wide range of work.
 You may be working with mothers of young babies, advising on things like:

 - other aspects of health and childcare

 You might also work with people of any age who suffer from a chronic illness or live with a disability.
 Your role here will include helping them to overcome problems they may face in coping with their illness or disability.